By nature, teachers are passionate and compassionate people, but I feel like there are some Things Teachers Unknowingly Do That Harm Education.

 When Teachers Don’t Have Balance

 This is the most important one to me, one I didn’t understand until I had my own children.
 Now, I am not saying you have to be a parent to be an effective teacher.
-In fact, some of my most inspirational teachers don’t have kids, but there is something to be said for people who eat, sleep, and breath their jobs.
-It’s not healthy, and it’s not realistic to expect teachers not to have families and lives outside of the classroom.
+In fact, some of my most inspirational teachers don’t have kids, but there is something to be said for people who eat, sleep, and breathe their jobs.
+It’s not healthy, and it’s unrealistic to expect teachers not to have families and lives outside the classroom.

 Balance is important.
 Should there be campuses like this that do cutting edge things for students?
 Of course.
 Should there be teachers who dedicate their entire lives to their students?
 Of course.
 However, should we put these teachers and campuses on pedestals?
 I would argue not.
 It is not realistic to expect our profession as a whole to commit to these same practices knowing the amount of time it takes to create learning environments like that.

 Things Teachers Unknowingly Do That Hurt Education, In Closing